flybywiresim/docs/docs/start/reported-issues.md

     This information is stated on [Installation Guide](installation.md).

+- Navigraph FMS Beta Users - If you are missing SID/STARs please delete and reinstall your navdata via the Navigraph Center and **restart** your simulator.

 - Freelook with mouse causes controls to freeze.
     - Workaround: Try setting `TOGGLE COCKPIT FREELOOK` to your mouse ++middle-button++.
 Reference: [MSFS Forum Post](https://forums.flightsimulator.com/t/freelook-with-mouse-causes-controls-to-freeze-after-su5/426349/15)